ArenKDesai/Aren-s-Notes/bayesian inferencing in soil.md

 C is pollutants, K is sources, and N is locations.
 We'll work on a logarithmic scale because it's easier to use the normal assumption.
 Thus, $y_c(s_i,t)$ denotes the concentration of pollutant $c$ at location $s_i$ and time $t$.
 This is calculated by the sum of all functional profiles of sources with some error from a normal distribution.
 We want to capture temporal data in local source profiles.
 We can find site-specific coefficients, defined positively so the local and global source profiles have the same sign, and multiply them by the global profile for the local source profiles.
-The global source profile comes from cubic B-
+The global source profile comes from cubic B-splines.